This function enables to produce a map of

 plot_maps = TRUE

-filename (character) or a SpatRaster object from terra package: the raster to predict using fit_brms (typically a CHM raster created from LiDAR data)
+A SpatRaster object from terra package, with projected coordinates in meters: the raster to predict using fit_brms (typically a CHM raster derived from LiDAR data)

-a numeric indicating the dimension of grid cells.
-Must be identical to 'grid_size' used in divide_plot()
+A numeric indicating the dimension of grid cells in meters.
+Must be identical to 'grid_size' used in

-the function to apply to summarize the values of 'pred_raster'.
-Must be identical to 'raster_fun' used in subplot_summary()
+The function to apply to summarize the values of 'pred_raster'.
+Must be identical to 'raster_fun' used in

-filename (character) or a SpatRaster object from terra package: a raster whose coordinates will be used to align the coordinates of the predicted raster.
+A SpatRaster object from terra package: a raster whose coordinates will be used to align the coordinates of the predicted raster

 A logical indicating whether the maps should be displayed (median, sd and CV of AGBD posterior distributions)